pokt-network/k8s-deployment/mainnet/networking/README.md

 ### Customize your certificates for your domains

-After the cert-manager installation is done, you need to edit the file [certificate.yaml](../certificate.yaml) which has the ssl certificates and issuer
+After the cert-manager installation is done, you need to edit/install the file [certificate.yaml](../certificate.yaml) which has the ssl certificates and issuer

 For more info, please refer to their official docs